Last update: September 12, 2023

 - Are paid directly from an agency for work performed on a federal contract that contains the E-Verify clause.

 Positions that normally perform support work, such as indirect or overhead functions, and do not perform any substantial duties applicable to the contract, are excluded from the E-Verify requirement.
-In addition, working on a proposal, as opposed to working on an awarded contract, does not constitute work under the contract in question and is not covered by E-Verify requirements.
+Working on a proposal, as opposed to working on an awarded contract, is not covered by E-Verify requirements.

 Individual employees are exempt from E-Verify requirements if they: